 Because we are a healthy school we do not allow sweets or crisps at playtime.
-Children are welcome to bring fresh fruit in as a snack.
-Apples are also on sale every day for 20p.
+Children are welcome to bring fresh fruit in as a snack and we sell apples on the playground for 20p each day.
 We do allow children to distribute treats for their birthday at home time.
 These are to be taken home so parents can decide if they wish their child to have them.
 Whole cakes that need to be cut by staff members will not be distributed.
 Instead of treats, we encourage parents to send in a book for the class book corner to be enjoyed by all the class.
 The school has a policy which covers all aspects of food and drink in school which is available on our school website.